-Settable temperature range 5 - 30 °C (1 °C steps) a = heater - Heater is switched on.
+Settable temperature range 5 - 30 °C (1 °C steps) a = heater - Heater is switched on b = cool - Air conditioning unit is switched on. c = auto - Air conditioning unit is set to automatic - Air conditioning unit is in heating mode.

 Air conditioning unit (please note this is not a factory fitted option)